 - The CSURF committee that is reviewing your proposal is made up of faculty members from the fine arts, humanities, sciences, and professional schools.
 Write the proposal in such a way that an educated professional can understand it.
 Avoid technical jargon.

 - The proposal should be written by you, the student, not by the faculty advisor.
 Make sure you include ALL required information.

 - The CSURF committee may ask questions related to your written proposal as well as to your oral presentation.
 Review your proposal carefully before your interview so that you can answer questions specifically and knowledgeably.

 - We encourage your faculty advisor to attend your interview.
 Although advisors are not allowed to speak, they will be able to give you valuable feedback on your answers.

-If you have any questions please contact Dr. Kate Bruce (firstname.lastname@example.org) from the Center for the Support of Undergraduate Research and Fellowships.
+If you have any questions please contact Dr. Nathan Grove (firstname.lastname@example.org) from the Center for the Support of Undergraduate Research and Fellowships.